What is TAVR?

-A TAVR procedure is not without risks, but it provides beneficial treatment options to people who are may be at intermediate to high risk for surgical valve replacement while providing the added bonus of a faster recovery in most cases.
-A patient’s experience with a TAVR procedure may be comparable to a balloon treatment or even an angiogram in terms of down time and recovery, and will likely require shorter hospital stay (average 2-3 days).
+A TAVR procedure is not without risks, but it provides beneficial treatment options to people who may be at an intermediate to high risk for surgical valve replacement while providing the added bonus of a faster recovery in most cases.
+A patient’s experience with a TAVR procedure may be comparable to a balloon treatment or even an angiogram in terms of downtime and recovery, and will likely require a shorter hospital stay (average 2-3 days).

 Who is a good candidate for this type of valve surgery?

-At this time the procedure is reserved for those people for whom an open heart procedure poses at least intermediate risk.
-For that reason, most people who have this procedure are in their 70s or 80s and often have other medical conditions that make them a better candidate for this type of surgery.
+At this time the procedure is reserved for patients where an open-heart procedure poses intermediate risk.
+For that reason, most people who have this procedure are in their 70’s or 80’s and often have other medical conditions that make them a better candidate for this type of surgery.

-TAVR can be an effective option to improve quality of life in patients who otherwise have limited choices for repair of their aortic valve.
+TAVR can be an effective option to improve the quality of life in patients who otherwise have limited choices for the repair of their aortic valves.

 Transcatheter Aortic Valve Replacement (TAVR)

 A minimally-invasive procedure that allows the aortic valve to be replaced with a new valve.